geotools/geotools/docs/developer/procedures/bom.rst

 A BOM (Bill of Materials) is a special POM file that manages dependency versions across a project.
 Rather than specifying versions for each dependency individually, you can import the BOM which provides consistent versioning.

-GeoTools provides two BOMs:
+GeoTools provides two BOMs that serve different purposes and are imported separately:

-1. ``gt-platform-dependencies`` - Manages third-party dependency versions
+1. ``gt-platform-dependencies`` - Manages third-party dependency versions only
-2. ``gt-bom`` - Manages GeoTools module versions (also imports platform-dependencies)
+2. ``gt-bom`` - Manages GeoTools module versions only

+**Important**: These BOMs are independent and should be imported separately based on your project's needs.

 BOM Structure
 -------------